buswedg/dataquest/Machine Learning/Machine Learning in Python/Gradient Descent/GD_template.md

 Let's go through this term by term. θ1 is the current value of our coefficient, ie. how much accuracy is lost per yard of distance. α is the learning rate.
 This value is set by the user and controls how fast the algorithm will converge by changing the parameters by some percentage of the slope.
 Values of this learning rate can vary from project to project but in general learning rates can be between 0.0001 and 1.
 This value must not be too large or the algorithm will overshoot the minimum but if it's too small it will take many iterations to converge. ∂J(θ0)∂θ1 is the partial derivative of our cost function in terms of θ0 and ∂J(θ1)∂θ1 is the partial derivative of our cost function in terms of θ1.
 These measure the partial derivatives in relation to our coefficients.
 Since we want to minimize the cost function we substract the partial derivatives times some learning rate from our coefficients to get our new set of coefficients.

 We will start by initializing a few variables. updates will store our convergence data for visualization later. theta0 and theta1 will hold initial values of the slope and intercept. alpha is used for our learning rate.
 Finding a learning rate is often done by trial and error.
 A good starting point is 0.01.
 If you find that the algorithm is learning too slowly it can be increased.
 If the cost starts increasing out of control then the learning rate is probably overshooting the minimum and should be decreased.
 We will then use the max_epochs to limit the number of iterations so it doesn't run forever. c will be used to hold the initial cost using the initial parameters.

+####Instructions

+Execute the gradient descent algorithm with alpha=0.01, x=pga.distance, and y=pga.accuracy.
+Make a plot of costs on the y-axis and the iteration (0 to len(costs)) on the x-axis.

 ```python